-They can be taken for credit or not-for-credit.
+Modules can be taken for credit or not-for-credit.
 Modules with 44 taught classroom hours are worth 15 credits.
 If you know some Bengali already, take our diagnostic test to see whether you are ready to take the Level 1b module.

 Bengali modules are all year-long with 2 hours of classroom teaching per week.
 There are no modules for semester 2 only.
 All language modules are taught in-person, on the Mile End campus.
-Timetable information will be available from August 2023.

 To help with your application, you can use this form to find the right module code.
 You will then need to follow the instructions on the form to submit your application.

 Bengali Language and Culture 1a (one weekly session over two semesters)

 Bengali Language and Culture 1b (one weekly session over two semesters)